or, How I Got Where I Am (Wherever That Is)

 After an unsuccessful and bitter attempt to form a dissertation committee (departmental politics – I became persona non grata by dropping one class with a very influential instructor, and allowing my would-be dissertation advisor to move to California), I took an extended leave of absence and went to work for Arthur Andersen as a graphics artist -cum- desktop publisher.
 This was in about June of 1988.
 I had been working summers for Kelly Temporary Services (and once won the coveted “Kelly Girl of the Month” award, which actually had the word “Girl” crossed out and the word “Employee” scribbled above it!) doing word processing, so this wasn’t much of a leap.
 But once I was away from school, and couldn’t really see it as possible to go back and complete my PhD, there didn’t seem to be any reason to be in Chicago.
 One day Robin asked me if I really wanted to stay in Chicago, or should we just move back to Seattle.
 We decided to move back to Seattle.

 So in August of 1988 we packed up a U-Haul truck, one of the cats (the other we gave to our pastor), and the kid (who had just turned one), said goodbye to our dear Chicago friends, and drove back home.
 We lived for a brief time with R’s parents, then got an apartment in nearby Tukwila.
 Robin talked me into a job at Boeing (the superintendent of the apartment complex, Pat, was a Boeing supervisor) as a systems analyst – meaning that she convinced Pat that I was just what his little group of computer programmer-analysts needed.
-I applied, got the job, and have been doing database programming of one sort or another ever since (until I was fired in September, 2009; I am now attending Bates Technical College and hope to get back in the job market in the Fall of 2012; stay tuned).
+I applied, got the job, and have been doing database programming of one sort or another ever since (until I was fired in September, 2009; I have now given up on programming and am working on a certificate to teach secondary math at the University of Washington at Tacoma; stay tuned).

 That job lasted 2 years, during which we moved twice (Robin seemed to have very itchy feet the whole time I was married to her).
 Again it was Robin’s job to find the apartments and mine to find the church.
 After the Boeing job, I went to work at the Seattle-King County Health Department, where I was to stay just over 4 years (during which we moved another two times), after which I went back to Boeing.
 During that time we went to an Episcopal church in Tacoma, a Methodist church in Tacoma, an Evangelical Covenant church in Des Moines, an Evangelical Covenant church in Bellevue, an Episcopal church in Burien, a former-Presbyterian church in Boulevard Park (in fact the very same one I had had my “numinous” experience in all those years ago), and finally an Episcopal Church in Kent, where I (but not Robin) was confirmed and our daughter baptised.